multi-learn/lis2/docs/source/index.rst

 ..
 ProjectName documentation master file, created by

-Welcome to BigSF's documentation!
+Welcome to LIS²'s documentation!
 =======================================

-This is the documentation for BigSF, a comprehensive project with various modules and utilities.
+LIS² (Large Image Split Segmentation): A toolbox for large-scale, single-image semantic segmentation This is the documentation for LIS², a comprehensive project with various modules and utilities.

 Contents: